marcusbadillo/whiskey-regional/README.md

 # Whiskey Regional - Whiskey By Regions
-> A fullstack project built with python, flask (Jinja2-2.8), PostgreSQL.
+> A fullstack project built with python, flask (Jinja2 views), PostgreSQL, and Google OAuth 2.0.

 ### What's inside
 In the repo you'll find the following directories and files.